JuliaControl/ControlSystems.jl/docs/src/man/numerical.md

 # Performance considerations

 ## Numerical accuracy
-Transfer functions, and indeed polynomials in general, are infamous for having poor numerical properties.
-Consider the simple polynomial $ax^n - 1$ which, due to rounding of the polynomial coefficients, is represented as $(a+\epsilon)x^n - 1$ where $\epsilon$ is on the order of `eps(a)`.
-The roots of this polynomial have a much larger $\epsilon$, due to the n:th root in the expression $\dfrac{1}{\sqrt[n]{(a + \epsilon)}}$.
-For this reason, it's ill-advised to use high-order transfer functions.
+Transfer functions, and indeed polynomials in general, are infamous for having poor numerical properties and for this reason, it's ill-advised to use high-order transfer functions.
 Orders as low as 6 may already be considered high.
 When a transfer function is converted to a state-space representation using `ss(G)`, balancing is automatically performed in an attempt at making the numerical properties of the model better.

 This problem is illustrated below, where we first create a statespace system ``G`` and convert this to a transfer function ``G_1``.
 We then perturb a *single element* of the dynamics matrix ``A`` by adding the machine epsilon for `Float64` (`eps() = 2.22044e-16`), and convert this perturbed statespace system to a transfer function ``G_2``.
 The difference between the two transfer functions is enormous, the norm of the difference in their denominator coefficient vectors is on the order of ``10^{96}``.